hyperonym/basaran/README.md

 #### OpenAI Client Library

-If your application is using [client libraries](https://github.com/openai/openai-python) provided by OpenAI, you will only need to set the environment variable `OPENAI_API_BASE` to the corresponding endpoint of Basaran:
+If your application uses [client libraries](https://github.com/openai/openai-python) provided by OpenAI, you only need to modify the `OPENAI_API_BASE` environment variable to Basaran's corresponding endpoint:

 ```bash
 OPENAI_API_BASE="http://127.0.0.1/v1" python your_app.py
 ```

-The [examples](https://github.com/hyperonym/basaran/tree/master/examples) directory contains ready-to-run examples for using the Python library.
+The [examples](https://github.com/hyperonym/basaran/tree/master/examples) directory contains examples of using the Python library.

 ## Compatibility

+Basaran's API format is consistent with OpenAI's, with compatibility differences mainly in parameter support and response fields.
+The following sections provide detailed information on the compatibility of each endpoint.

+### Models

+Each Basaran process serves only one model, so the result will only contain this model.

-### Create Completion
+### Completions

+Although Basaran does not support the `model` parameter, the OpenAI client library requires this parameter to be present.
+Therefore, you can fill in any model name you want.

 | Parameter | Basaran | OpenAI | Default Value | Maximum Value |
 | --- | --- | --- | --- | --- |